Area51 - Mike's Miscellaneous Projects 2025:

 It feels great to have the garage and workbench all cleared up and ready for the next project!

 May 23rd: With a few upcoming work projects requiring an extension ladder I decided to clean up the ladder racks and give them a quick coat of paint starting with the rails on the truck.
-I cleaned them up using a flap disc and painted them with two coats of trusty Tremclad gloss black.
+I cleaned them using a flap disc and painted them with two coats of trusty Tremclad gloss black.

 The removable racks were given the same treatment and turned out great!